bigaidream/subsets_ml_cookbook/dl/lua/lua_module.md

 `module`s contain two states variables: `output` and `gradInput`.

+### Understanding `back-propagation`

+For really understanding *back-propagation*, a good reference is http://neuralnetworksanddeeplearning.com/chap2.html

 ### [output] forward(input)
 Takes an input object, and computes the corresponding output of the module.